WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/b.md

 **Exception:** It is OK to use *buddypress* in lowercase in developer documentation such as commands, or BuddyPress URLs.
 For example, [codex.buddypress.org/](https://codex.buddypress.org/).

 ## bug

+OK to use in developer documentation and for a technical audience.
+Avoid using in user documentation and for a general audience.

+Instead, use *problem, condition, issue*, or *situation*.

 ## build

 It's OK to use *build* in developer documentation and for a technical audience as a verb to mean *compile* and as a noun to mean *version*.